What happens if a complaint is made about you?

 The Police Ombudsman recognises that being under investigation can be a traumatic process.
 We try to complete our investigations as quickly as we reasonably can, without compromising our enquiries.

-In order to help speed up the investigative process we would encourage officers to keep any appointments they have made with the Police Ombudsman's Office, and to supply any requested information as quickly as you can.
+In order to help speed up the investigative process we would encourage officers and designated staff to keep any appointments they have made with the Police Ombudsman's Office, and to supply any requested information as quickly as you can.